or call free on 0800 61 66 81

 From the outset your solicitor will consider the appointment of a qualified case manager to liaise with your baby or child’s medical team and carry out an early independent needs assessment ('INA').

 Your case manager will have an appropriate background, possibly in occupational therapy, nursing or rehabilitation.
+They will assist you and us in liaising with experts and treatment providers etc, hospital and local services.

 The INA will set out the most appropriate rehabilitation package for your child.
 This may change over time to reflect his or her changing needs.